 When you become an author (or write a book) you become an artist and CEO (sometimes literally, other times figuratively).
 You gain the right to be protective of your work, your time and your creative well of inspiration.
 The only person who can protect that right and those things is you.
-So instead of looking at your situation as a mother, wife, child or participant take a few minutes each day and consider your situation as if you were a consultant you hired to help an author start up their career, not you in your own situation.
+So instead of looking at your situation as a mother, wife, child or participant making waves in the family's day, take a few minutes each day and consider your situation as if you were a consultant you hired to help an author start up their career, not you in your own situation or that you are an employee in your business and put yourself in your bosses position looking at what you would need you to do.
 Pulling yourself out of the situation for just a few moments and looking at it to determine what needs done will allow you to identify things that aren't working well for you.
-You can't fix a something you don't know is broken so put away your ego, expectations, given beliefs (the surety that things must be done a certain way), traditions and open your eyes to exactly what is actually happening around you.
-(Hint: this part can be a bit upsetting.)
+You can't fix a something you don't know is broken, so put away your ego, expectations, given beliefs (the surety that things must be done a certain way), traditions, and open your eyes to exactly what is actually happening around you.
+(Hint: this part can be a bit upsetting and takes practice to do it well.
+Your first try will likely be futile.
+I say that with nothing but love.
+Mine first try was a complete failure, but keep going and you will start to see shifts in how you look at things.)

 There is a meme that floats around social media from time to time with an unknown author.
 It goes: "Don't hang onto a mistake because you spent a lot of time making it."
 Letting go of processes and practices that don't work is HARD.
 Do not berate yourself if something is uncomfortable and you have to make a few runs at it before you are mentally ready to make a change.
 That is perfectly fine and completely normal.
+Also, as Winston Churchill said, "The only way to get to the other side of hell, is to go through it".